The Ultimate Mattress Buying Guide

 When looking for a mattress, you need to treat it as an investment in your health and wellbeing.
 Aim to purchase one that is as expensive as you can afford.
 A mattress is extremely important for posture and comfort while sleeping, and by looking at it as an investment rather than just finding the cheapest option available, you’ll not only notice better quality, but also find that your mattress lasts longer, is more comfortable, and is better suited to your needs.
 Even if you are just buying a mattress for a spare bedroom or guestroom, having a decent mattress will ensure that your guests or relatives get a decent night’s sleep.

 Work out what your budget is and how much you are willing to spend.
-If you are willing to spend $5,000 then stick with that price.
-There may be better mattresses that are more expensive, but only choose what you can reasonably afford.
 In saying that, be as generous with your budget as possible to ensure you purchase the best quality mattress.
 Remember, a salesperson will also want to try to upsell items such as mattress protectors, pillows, and linen, which you may not even need.
 If you don’t need these items, leave them out and use that money to invest in a higher quality mattress.

 Step 2: Understanding the Different Mattress Options